no alt text

 Begin by touring two of the Cotswolds’ prettiest villages.
 Start early with Bourton-on-the Water, before the crowds arrive and then head north to Broadway, stopping en route for lunch at the Snowshill Arms.
 Afterwards, drive out to the Broadway Tower, a former folly that offers sweeping views over sixteen counties.

-An 18th-century folly designed by Capability Brown, the Tower is the highest point in the Cotswolds, with views over 16 counties.
+This 18th-century folly designed by Capability Brown sits on the highest point in the Cotswolds, with views over 16 counties.

 Spend the morning at Blenheim Palace, one of the largest stately homes in the country, before exploring the pretty village of Burford.
 Head north for lunch and foodie treats at Daylesford Organic, before heading on to the Cotswold Distillery Centre to taste and buy locally produced gin.